-The end of the National Conventions mark the beginning of the campaigning process for the general election.
-The Democratic party candidate and Republican party candidate go head-to-head through advertising, debates and rallies.
-In order to win potential votes for the general election, the candidates explain their ideas about how government should work and their plans for change and improvement.
+The end of the National Conventions marks the beginning of the campaigning process for the general election.
+The Democratic party candidate and Republican party candidate go head-to-head through advertising, debates, and rallies.
+In order to win potential voters for the general election, the candidates explain their ideas about how government should work and their plans for change and improvement.
 The candidates travel around the country to gain support.
 A series of presidential TV debates take place.

 On election day, Tuesday, November 3, 2020, the people vote for the President—but are actually voting for the group of electors through a process called the Electoral College.

-Each state’s political parties chooses their potential electors.
+Each state’s political parties choose their potential electors.
 The Constitution permits each state to determine the method by which electors are chosen.

 After casting your ballot for president, votes are tallied statewide.
 In 48 states and Washington, D.C., the winner gets all the electoral votes for that state.
 Maine and Nebraska assign their electors using a proportional system.

 A total of 270/538 electors are needed to win the presidential election.
 A projected winner is generally announced on election night after voting is closed.
 However, the actual Electoral College voting takes place in December when the electors meet in their states and cast their votes.
 The newly elected President and Vice President are inaugurated in January.

 The 12th Amendment of the Constitution protects the Electoral College process, and an amendment is required to change it.